 I have to take a moment to thank these phenomenally talented ladies for their help in getting this one out there:

-Hannah Sullivan, my editor, for her patience and skill,
+Hannah Sullivan and Kim Carter my editors, for their patience and skill,

 Icy Sedwick, my cover designer, for her Artistry, and

 Alice Bell and Paula Grundy, for their eagle eyes in developing and polishing.